Peter-Noble/Peter-Noble.github.io/_pages/2017-03-26-crowdMasterOctrees.markdown

 >NOTE: This was written in relation to InAIte which is now no longer active.
 The code from InAIte became the base of what is now CrowdMaster.

 >NOTE: since writing this Blender now exposes it's implementation of a KD-tree.
-Although it has the same asymptotic run time as my octree it has been efficiently implemented in C++ which makes the runtimes much better in practice and reduces the .
+Although it has the same asymptotic run time as my octree it has been efficiently implemented in C++ which makes the runtimes much better in practice and reduces the amount of code I have to maintain so my Python octree implementation is no longer in use.

 While experimenting with my crowd simulation plugin (https://github.com/Peter-Noble/InAIte) I noticed that using what I call sound channels which allow agents to "hear" each other the speed of the simulation dropped dramatically.
 The time complexity of a large portion of the system is linear but if every agent uses sound then the system is definitely O(n^2) which results in unacceptable run times.
 To try and improve this I implemented an octree in python.
 This post is to summarize the results of the exercise.